Ajxyz1/WIFI-cracker/README.md

 # WIFI-cracker
-use wordlist with metasploit after done. compatible only with python3
+Use wordlist with metasploit after done.
+This program is only compatible with python3 on kali linux.